This rifle was manufactured by BSA Ltd as a SMLE No1 MkIII* in 1918.

 Trigger, Barrel & Action

 The rifle has matching numbers throughout and unlike many SMLE’s appears to have retained most of it original parts.
-The receiver and barrel have been fully bedded and the barrel is not floating within the forend.
 The rifle has been fully stripped, all the parts are cleaned in solvent, years of debris, rust and solidified oil is removed.
 Parts are polished and checked for wear or damage and the rifle rebuilt to its original specification.
-In this case the rifles blueing was sufficiently good and therefore the metalwork was not re-blued.
-However some minor blueing was applied to screw heads that were de-burred and re-profiled.
+In this case the customer wanted the rifle fully re-blued and therefore the old finished was removed and the barrel/action re-blued to a very high standard.
+Minor chemical blueing was applied to screw heads that were de-burred and re-profiled.
 Barrel, headspace and firing pin protrusion are gauged and the trigger pull measured.
 The action is function tested to ensure all the rifles mechanisms operates correctly and dummy rounds are cycled through the rifle to ensure the rifle feeds, extracts and ejects without fault.

-Although at customers request, many rifles are accuracy testing both pre and post restoration to ensure the rifle is fit for restoration.
-This rifle was accuracy tested pre restoration but as the rifle was restored to it original specifications and not upgraded in any way, it was not accuracy tested post restoration.
+Although at customers request, many rifles are accuracy tested both pre and post restoration to ensure the rifle is fit for restoration and once fully restored accuracy is improved.

 "I doubt I'll ever own a Spitfire or Hurricane, but I'm now custodian of a very special SMLE MK3* and piece of history.
 Paul Green's eye for detail is exceptional.
 Throughout the restoration process Paul has kept me informed every step of the way.
 The results surpass all expectations.
 Stunning! - Paul Costall'